-We know that under Uthman there has been a compilation of the Qur’an and this compilation then was made the binding text for all Muslims.
+We know that under Uthman there has been a compilation of the Qur’an and this compilation was then made into a binding text for all Muslims.
 [Whether there are any variations to earlier texts is insubstantial for the following argument, so let us assume, there were none.]

 The most important prayer meeting in Islam is the congregational Friday prayer at the Masjid, and the way how they are observed like the specific sequence of bows, prostrations, etc are clearly specified and probably have been the same from the time of Muhammad onward.
 Also, the fact that the direction of prayer has to be towards Mecca.

 The Uthmanic Qur’an collection/edition was done some decades after the death of Muhammad.
 Now, as a thought experiment, imagine what would have been the reaction of the Muslim congregation if they were to find in these copies statements saying that the congregational prayer should be on Monday instead of Friday?
 Additionally, on this day the direction for prayer is facing to Jerusalem in honour of God’s Temple among the Jews, or to Addis Ababa in Ethiopia in commemoration for the asylum they gave to the early persecuted Muslims?

 Clearly, the congregation would have rejected such a “Qur’an” as unreliable and corrupted.
-The exactly knew what the traditions were and what they have been doing week in week out from the time of Muhammad onward.
-As “noble” as the reasons for such change might be, it is NOT what has come down from via the tradition in the community of believers.
+They knew exactly what the traditions were and what they have been doing week in week out from the time of Muhammad onward.
+As “noble” as the reasons for such change might be, it is NOT what has come down via the tradition in the community of believers.

 And even if changes in “more peripheral issues” might have gone without (immediate) notice [and I don’t suggest that there are any], a change in the central traditions is unthinkable.
 The reaction of protest would have been swift and loud.

 Every Muslim who had been a Muslim for a few weeks only would know the day of the assembly, the proper movements at prayer, the direction to face etc.

 Muslims go even further and say the existence of “Huffaz” controlling each other guarantees that the Qur’an cannot be changed at all even in small details.